 —Leslie A. Adelson, Professor of German Studies, Cornell University

 Named a Choice Outstanding Academic Title

-Winner: Joe A. Callaway Prize for Best Book on Drama or Theatre
+Winner: Joe A. Callaway Award for Best Book in Drama or Theatre

-Winner: 2003 Research Award for Outstanding Book in Theatre Practice and Pedagogy from the Association for Theatre in Higher Education (ATHE)
+Winner: 2003 Award for Outstanding Book from the Association for Theatre in Higher Education (ATHE)